ottoville/DOCX2HTML.XSL/README.md

 - Tables
 - Form items (textbox, checkbox)

-The XSLT has been tested with Saxonce XSLT processor, but it should work with any XSLT 2.0 prosessor.
+The XSLT has been tested with Saxonce XSLT processor, but it should work with any XSLT 2.0 processor.
+In order to do conversion DOCX file need to be unzipped and docx2html.xsl stylesheet applied to document.xml file.
+Notice that current status of browsers native XSLT processors are lacking so many features that it is not possible to use them with this XSLT file.